EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Add-DHCP-reservations.md

 ## Task

-For all servers in VNet 1, create reservations on VN1-SRV6.
+For all servers in VNet1, create reservations on VN1-SRV6.

 ## Instructions